Chetnut/VirtualCoach-Training-Meet/IMPLEMENTATION.md

-# Implementation Manual: Mock Meet Trainer
+# Implementation Manual: VirtualCoach Training Meet

 ## Overview

-This application is a JavaFX-based desktop tool that allows swim coaches to simulate a mock swim meet for training purposes.
-It includes functionality to:
+The application allows swim coaches to simulate a mock swim meet for training purposes.
+With it, you can:
 - Add and manage swimmers
-- Generate events based on selected meet type
+- Generate events based on meet type
 - Enter heat results for each swimmer
-- Display a ranked leaderboard with calculated scores
+- Display a leaderboard with scores

-The app is entirely implemented in Java and JavaFX, using object-oriented design principles such as encapsulation, inheritance, and polymorphism.
+The app is entirely implemented in Java and JavaFX, using object-oriented design principles.

 ---

-## Class Structure
+## Structure

 ### `Swimmer`
 - **Purpose**: Represents a swimmer and their best times per event.